-Revised coastal analyses were performed for the open water flooding sources along the Atlantic coastline of Cumberland County, including the Cities of Portland, and South Portland; and the Towns of Brunswick, Cape Elizabeth, Chebeague Island, Cumberland, Falmouth, Freeport, Harpswell, Long Island, Scarborough and Yarmouth.
-All revised coastal analyses and redelineation of coastal flood hazards were performed in accordance with Appendix D "Guidance for Coastal Flooding Analyses and Mapping," (Reference 70) of the Guidelines and Specifications, as well as, the "Atlantic Ocean and Gulf of Mexico Coastal Guidelines Update", (Reference 71).
+Revised coastal analyses were performed for the open water flooding sources along the Atlantic coastline of Cumberland County, including the cities of Portland and South Portland and the towns of Brunswick, Cape Elizabeth, Chebeague Island, Cumberland, Falmouth, Freeport, Harpswell, Long Island, Scarborough, and Yarmouth.
+All revised coastal analyses and redelineation of coastal flood hazards were performed in accordance with Appendix D "Guidance for Coastal Flooding Analyses and Mapping," (Reference 73) of the Guidelines and Specifications, as well as, the "Atlantic Ocean and Gulf of Mexico Coastal Guidelines Update," (Reference 74).

 The stillwater elevation (SWEL) is the elevation of the water due to effects of astronomic tides and storm surge on the water surface.
-Several previous studies were reviewed and it was determined that the 10-percent, 2-percent, 1-percent, and 0.2-percent stillwater elevations for updated Map Mod transects should be taken from the "Technical Support Data Notebook for Coastal Engineering Analysis for Flood Insurance Study Revision" (TSDN) report for Cumberland County (Reference 72).
+Several previous studies were reviewed, and it was determined that the 10-percent, 2-percent, 1-percent, and 0.2-percent stillwater elevations for updated Map Mod transects should be taken from the "Technical Support Data Notebook for Coastal Engineering Analysis for Flood Insurance Study Revision" (TSDN) report for Cumberland County (Reference 75).

-This report did not update the SWEL values for the new transects; therefore, the 10-percent, 2-percent, 1-percent, and 0.2-percent for the new transects were obtained from the adjacent communities to maintain consistency.
+This analyses did not update the SWEL values for the new transects; therefore, the 10-percent, 2-percent, 1-percent, and 0.2-percent for the new transects were obtained from the adjacent communities to maintain consistency.
 The SWEL values were obtained as following:

-The SWEL values for the cities of Portland and South Portland and the towns of Harpswell, Chebeague Island, Cumberland, and were determined by Sebago Technics and documented in the TSDN report (Reference 72).
+The SWEL values for the cities of Portland and South Portland and the towns of Cape Elizabeth, Chebeague Island, Cumberland, Falmouth, Harpswell and Scarborough were determined by Sebago Technics and documented in the TSDN report (Reference 75).